 Opting out of the scheme

-Although membership of the LGPS is automatic in many cases, it is not compulsory and you can cancel your membership at any time.
-If you are thinking of electing to opt out of the Local Government Pension Scheme, remember the LGPS is one of the best occupational pension schemes available.
+Although membership of the LGPS is automatic in many cases, it is not compulsory and you can opt out at any time.
+If you are thinking of opting out of the Local Government Pension Scheme, remember the LGPS is one of the best occupational pension schemes available.

-Whatever your reasons for considering opting out of the scheme, we ask that you give this matter careful consideration before making a final decision.
+Whatever your reasons for considering opting out, we ask that you give this matter careful consideration before making a final decision.
 You may wish to take financial advice before making a decision to opt out.
 If you are opting out of the LGPS due to advice you have received, you should ask for this advice in writing.

 In most cases opting out won’t save you as much in take home pay as you may think.
 You may pay more in tax if you opt out of the LGPS.
 A basic rate tax payer paying pension contributions of £100 a month will pay £20 more tax.

 To find out more information about being a member of the LGPS see benefits of joining the LGPS.

 If you still wish to opt out for the scheme see opting out of the LGPS for information on how to do this.